xinzhan/core-services.en/help/interface/attributes/crs-data-file.md

  </tbody>
 </table>

-## Leveraging multiple data sources {#section_76DEB6001C614F4DB8BCC3E5D05088CB}
+## Using multiple data sources {#section_76DEB6001C614F4DB8BCC3E5D05088CB}

 When creating, modifying, or deleting customer attribute sources, there is a delay around one hour before IDs begin synchronizing with the new data source.

 The Alias ID for each customer attribute source must be unique.
-If you have multiple data sources that leverage the same ID, they should be set up as follows:
+If you have multiple data sources that use the same ID, they can be set up as follows:

 **In VisitorAPI.js or the Experience Cloud ID tool in dynamic tag management:**

-Set two customer IDs that will correspond to the appropriate data sources:
+Set two customer IDs that correspond to the appropriate data sources:

 ```
 Visitor.setCustomerIDs({